 2nd May 2015 to 3rd May 2015

-The Festa do Limão (Lemon Festival) is hosted each year by Santana.
+The Festa do Limão (Lemon Festival) is hosted each year by the parish of Ilha in Santana.
 This foodie festival sees local farmers gather together at the Ilha Parish to display their produce for the public to admire and buy.
 As well as being able to purchase loads of lemons, you can also buy lemon-themed desserts, including cakes, biscuits and puddings.

 Festa da Cebola